BastilleBSD/bastille/docs/chapters/upgrading.rst

 1. Ensure the new release version is bootstrapped and updated to the latest patch release: ``bastille bootstrap 13.2-RELEASE``
 2. Update the release: ``bastille update 13.2-RELEASE``
-3. Stop the jail(s) that need to be updated.
+3. Stop the jail(s) that are bound to the release being updated.
 4. Use ``bastille upgrade TARGET 13.2-RELEASE`` to automatically change the mount points to 13.2-RELEASE
 5. Use ``bastille etcupdate bootstrap 13.2-RELEASE`` to bootstrap src for